 - How to Choose The Right Guitar For You

 Our Top Pick was the Squier Affinity Series HSS Stratocaster.
 This Strat has one of the nicest finishes ever applied to a Squier, and offers a huge range of tones thanks to its dynamic HSS pickup configuration.

-Budget conscious shoppers should check out our Best Budget model, the Squier Bullet Mustang.
-This is a raucous punk icon with exceptional playbility, and killer tones at an incredibly low price.
+Budget-conscious shoppers should check out our Best Budget model, the Squier Bullet Mustang.
+This is a raucous punk icon with exceptional playability and killer tones at an incredibly low price.

 A versatile and dynamic Stratocaster that suits a broad range of music styles.

 This is a fantastic guitar for players looking to learn guitar, but who might not have settled on a particular style.
 Having access to both humbucking and single coil tones opens up this guitar to practically any genre, and the timeless styling and robust build quality further add to the appeal.

 This Squier Affinity Series HSS Stratocaster was a real joy to play (full review here).
 The Affinity line has improved leaps and bounds in recent years, and their current lineup, this guitar among them, offers excellent playability and great tones.